-Schedule: The requalification program should be conducted for a period not to exceed two years, and upon conclusion must be promptly followed, pursuant to a schedule by successive requalification programs.
+Schedule: The requalification program shall be conducted for a continuous period not to exceed 24 months, and upon conclusion must be promptly followed, pursuant to a schedule by successive requalification programs.

 Senior Reactor Operator: An individual who is licensed to direct the activities of reactor operators.
-Such Individual is also a reactor operator.
+Such Individual is also a Reactor Operator.

-Written Examinations: Examinations equal in scope and difficulty to the license examination administered by examiners from Operator Licensing at the NRC administered to ensure that reactor operators and senior reactor operators knowledge and skills.
+Written Examinations: Examinations equal in scope and difficulty to the license examination administered by examiners from Operator Licensing at the NRC administered to ensure that Reactor Operators and Senior Reactor Operators knowledge and skills.
 These examinations can be used in whole or parts for the Re-Training Program